sikthehedgehog/indigo/docs/using_blastem.md

 [https://www.retrodev.com/blastem/nightlies]

 **Note:** currently the list is not sorted by date...
-It builds once a day so try searching for the latest date (which would be either today, yesterday or the day before that, depending on the current time and your timezone).
+Try searching for the
+date: first try today, then yesterday, and so on.
+Eventually you'll run into the newest build.

 ## Set up BlastEm